Ingeborg Bachmann

 Ingeborg Bachmann (/de-AT/; 25 June 1926 – 17 October 1973) was an Austrian poet and author.
 She is regarded as one of the major voices of German-language literature in the 20th century.
 In 1963, she was nominated for the Nobel Prize in Literature by German philologist Harald Patzer.

 Early life and education

 Bachmann was born in Klagenfurt, in the Austrian state of Carinthia, the daughter of Olga (née Haas) and Matthias Bachmann, a schoolteacher.
 Her father was an early member of the Austrian National Socialist Party.
 She had a sister, Isolde, and a brother, Heinz.

 She studied philosophy, psychology, German philology, and law at the universities of Innsbruck, Graz, and Vienna.
-In 1949, she received her PhD from the University of Vienna with her dissertation titled "The Critical Reception of the Existential Philosophy of Martin Heidegger"; her thesis adviser was Victor Kraft.
+In 1949, she received her PhD from the University of Vienna with her dissertation titled "The Critical Reception of the Existential Philosophy of Martin Heidegger"; her thesis advisor was Victor Kraft.